 Kentucky Medicare Plans

-- Specified Low-Income Medicare Beneficiaries (SLMBs): For individuals with income under $1167 or couples with income under $1573, the state pays premiums for Part B.
+- Specified Low-Income Medicare Beneficiaries (SLMBs): For individuals with a monthly income between $973 and $1,167 or couples with income between $1,311 and $1,573 who are receiving Medicare Parts A and B, the state pays the Medicare Part B premium.

-- Qualified Individuals (QIs): For individuals with income under $1313 or for couples with an income under $1770, the state pays premiums for Part B.
+- Qualified Individuals (QIs): For individuals with a monthly income between $1,167 and $1,313 or couples with income between $1,573 and $1,770 who are receiving Medicare Parts A and B, the state pays the Medicare Part B premium.

-If you live in Kentucky, consult with one of our MedicareSolutions.com insurance specialists to get personal assistance that is specific to your area.
-One of our experienced specialists can compare plans in your area and help you find the Medicare insurance benefits that are right for your needs.
+If you live in Kentucky and have questions about the benefits listed above and how to choose the health care coverage that’s best for you, consult with one of our MedicareSolutions.com specialists for customized help.
+Our knowledgeable team members can help you compare plans in your area to ensure you find the Medicare insurance benefits that are right for your needs.